gp8-stopwatch/receiver-firmware/TESTS.md

 # The goal
 It is very easy to demand too much from yourself...
 Especially when one dove into the rabbit hole, and dug into the topic for a long time striving for better and better results.
 So I have to establish a clear boundary and to know when to stop.

-* [ ] Superb : sub 1ppm - no error between 2 stop-watches running for 99 minutes, 99 seconds and 99 100th of a second (tested against a reference source also).
+* [ ] Superb : sub 1ppm - no error between 2 stop-watches running for 99 minutes, 99 seconds and 99 100th of a second (tested against a reference source as well).
 * [ ] Satisfactory : 2ppm ?
 * [ ] Absolute required : no difference on two random stopwatches running say 2 minutes with 10ms resolution (this is about 80ppm).